 Contemplating another year in a difficult or bad marriage can prove too much for many.
 The consequence is that more applications or petitions for divorce are reportedly filed in the Family Court during the month of January than in any other month of the year.

 But the resolve to end a personal relationship can be the beginning of traumatic and unfamiliar emotional feelings, parenting challenges, financial challenges and legal processes.
 Below are tips for managing the difficult transition of divorce.

 1. Put your children first

 Children’s needs can often get lost in the web of complicated emotions triggered by a broken relationship.
 But parents who put their children first can minimise the effect of separation and divorce on them.

-Therefore, resolve not to argue in front of children, use them as a sounding board, bad-mouth to them about the other parent, or make them in any way part of the divorce.
-Resolve to do what it takes to improve the quality of your parenting relationship by communicating and interacting as best as you can with your ex.
+Research has shown that it is not the divorce but the way you divorce that impacts children.
+Resolve not to argue in front of children, use them as a sounding board, bad-mouth to them about the other parent, or make them in any way part of the divorce.
+Endeavor to do what it takes to improve the quality of your parenting relationship by communicating and interacting as best as you can with your ex.

 2. Find financial solutions that work for you and your family

 You and your family are unique and require an individualised solution to your financial issues.
 Therefore, resolve to apply energy toward creative problem-solving rather than toward recriminations or revenge – seek to fix the problem rather than apportion blame.
 Take control over all financial decisions, how fast they happen, and who is involved—and ensure that those who are, including solicitors, work towards a long-term sustainable financial settlement

 3. Find ways to work with, rather than apart from, your ex.